anapsix/get-cloudflare-logs/helm/README.md

 To customize ILM policy, change `config.elasticsearch.ilm.policyYAML`.

 > ILM policy is stored as ConfigMap, and passed to the pods via read-only mount.
+> It is mounted under `/opt/extra-config/ilm-policy.json` inside the pod.

 ILM policy can be defined using any of the following attributes, listed in the order of precedence.